-Course # Course Title Credit Hours MLT 2988 Clinical Internship I for MLT 8 or approved by program coordinator \\ Lab Required
+Course # Course Title Credit Hours MLT 2988 Clinical Internship I for MLT 8

-\Consists of an online lecture portion and face-to-face laboratory portion
+All technical specialty courses consists of online lectures and face-to-face laboratory.

 Practical Nursing

 Licensed Practical Nurses (LPN) give direct care to patients in a variety of settings under the immediate supervision of a registered nurse, physician, or dentist.
 The Practical Nursing program provides preparation for the LPN role through classroom and clinical experiences, using the Kansas Practical Nursing Core Curriculum.
 Upon completion of the program, the graduate will be eligible to apply for licensure as a practical nurse and to take the National Council Examination for Practical Nurses (NCLEX-PN).
 The curriculum also serves as the first level for students who want to continue their education in nursing.
 This program aligns with the Kansas Board of Regents curriculum.